2022 Academic Success

 Headmaster Dr David Nockles is “absolutely delighted” for the students and their outstanding effort.
-Over one-half of this year’s cohort achieved an ATAR over 80 and 77% of students received an ATAR over 70.
+Nearly one-half of the cohort achieved an ATAR over 80 and 25% of students achieved an ATAR of 90 or higher.

 “With all the talk of declining educational standards nationally, it is wonderful to see our school consistently bucking this negative trend, especially in our part of Sydney.
 We have a strong academic culture at Macarthur.
 We set the bar high and share the students’ joy when they rise to meet the challenges set before them.”